ERIN HARPE & THE DELTA SWINGERS

 –Blues Magazine (Netherlands)

-- 2019 New England Music Award-Winning “Blues Artist Of The Year”
+• New England Music Awards “Blues Artist Of The Year” (2019)

 Band history and releases:

-Erin has also put out two acoustic blues albums, Blues Roots (2002) and Delta Blues Duets (2008) – an album of duets with her dad – in between touring and releasing five albums with her rock band Lovewhip (with hubby/bass player Jim Countryman).
-Erin’s soulful vocal style and accomplished finger-picking guitar playing has earned her many fans, including guitar greats Ronnie Earl and Billy Gibbons, and she is quickly becoming recognized on the international blues scene.
+Erin has also put out two other acoustic blues albums, Blues Roots (2002) and Delta Blues Duets (2008) – an album of duets with her dad – in between touring and releasing five albums with her rock band Lovewhip (with hubby/bass player Jim Countryman).
+Erin’s soulful vocal style and accomplished finger-picking guitar playing has earned her many fans, including guitar greats Billy Gibbons and Ronnie Earl, and she is quickly becoming recognized on the international blues scene.

 “Erin Harpe... has it all — a golden voice and the guitar chops that dazzle.
 As many of the great divas of the roots rocking blues are aging, the emerging new generation, like Imelda May, Grace Potter and Erin Harpe are firing up younger audiences, and Erin makes it as fun and exciting as ever, and that’s a good thing for the blues.”